-If the answers to both of these questions is no, I know that people make their own choices, they have their reasons, and that making these choices is their right.
-If the behavior harms an innocent third party, I have a moral and ethical obligation to do what I can to end the behavior.
+If the answers to both of these questions is no, I know that people make their own choices.
+People have reasons for the choices they make, and that making these choices is their right.
+When behavior harms an innocent third party, I have a moral and ethical obligation to do what I can to end the behavior.
 If I see someone doing something that seems to harm them, I should only say something if it seems they are unaware of the risk.
 Taking personal risks is part of being an adult.

 Looking for more tools to help anxious children?
 Read these posts: